-In the RT Event Service model, the Event Channel plays the same role as it does in the conventional COS Event Service.
+• Event Channel: In the RT Event Service model, the Event Channel plays the same role as it does in the conventional COS Event Service.
 Externally, it provides two factory interfaces, ConsumerAdmin and SupplierAdmin, which allow applications to obtain consumer and supplier administration objects, respectively.

-The Event Channel administration objects allow consumers and suppliers to connect and disconnect from the channel.
-Internally, the channel is comprised of several processing modules based on the ACE Streams framework [28].
+These administration objects make it possible to connect and disconnect consumers and suppliers to the channel.
+Internally, the channel is comprised of several processing modules based on the ACE Streams framework [21].
 As described below, each module encapsulates independent tasks of the channel.